AndrewGuo1228/Recipe-ratings-research-project/README.md

 The p-value I received is 0.107.
 As a 0.05 as a significance threshold is used and 0.107 > 0.05, we fail to reject the null hypothesis that the rating is not dependent on the number of minutes.
 We can directly observe from the plot as well.
 Based on our test result, we can see that the missingness of the rating is MCAR because the missingness of rating is not correlated with the minutes (Strictly speaking, I will need to perform dependency test for all columns to reach this conclusion, but here's for simplicity, assuming this is the only column we need to take test on).

-> test the missing of ratings on n_steps
+> Test the missing of ratings on n_steps:

 Now, we focus on the missingness of rating in the merged dataframe and test the dependency of this missingness to number of steps: